Walmart cuts hours at 2 of its 10 supercenter stores in Charleston area

 For a price of $10, tours and tastings along with historical background on Firefly and an overview of the distillation process will be offered.
 Live music will be provided from One Kool Blow at 1 p.m. while Braised in the South food truck will be on hand noon to 4 p.m.

-“The entire Firefly family couldn’t be more excited that our dream of opening an expanded distillery in Park Circle will soon become a reality,” said Scott Newitt, Firefly co-founder.
-“We’re honoring our roots and infusing the new distillery experience with the laid back vibe and natural beauty that visitors have come to expect and love."
+“We’re honoring our roots and infusing the new distillery experience with the laid back vibe and natural beauty that visitors have come to expect and love," said Scott Newitt, Firefly co-founder.

 Tours of the new 25,000-square-foot distillery will run throughout the day for visitors ages 21-plus, who can enjoy tastings of specialties such as the new small batch bourbon.